-On completion of rank advancement or Merit Badge requirements, it is most desirable to recognize a Scout immediately, preferably at the next Troop meeting.
-He will also be recognized a second time, at a formal Troop Court of Honor.
+On completion of rank advancement or Merit Badge requirements he will be recognized at a formal Troop Court of Honor.
 Troop 110 holds its Honor Courts quarterly, usually in March, June, September and December.
 The events are planned by the Patrol Leaders Council, and often include a potluck dinner, dessert social or barbeque.